List of Monica and Friends characters: Blu

 Blu (Bidu) is Franklin's pet dog.
 He was originally the first main character of the franchise, along with his owner Franklin.
 In the Monica's Gang stories he usually appears as a normal dog who does not speak.
 However, he is usually seen talking and acting like a human being in their own stories, where he works as a cartoon actor, along with Glu and Manfred.
 He has the ability to talk to inanimate objects like a stone.

 Fluffy

 Fluffy (Floquinho, lit.
-Little Flake) is Jimmy Five's pet dog, a green and extremely hairy dog of unknown race.
+Little Flake, Floco Menezes da Silva) is Jimmy Five's pet dog, a green and extremely hairy dog of unknown race.
 Appears since the first newspaper strips.
 His weird look and hairy body usually are used as joke in most of the stories in which he appears, usually about its head being identical to its tail, if Fluffy is really a dog or even the fact that Fluffy can hide objects and people inside its fur.
 In 1995 Fluffy was considered a Lhasa Apso after Mauricio de Sousa received a letter from a reader comparing Fluffy with this breed, however in 2016 Fluffy's breed was changed to Puli.
 In the live-action film Turma da Mônica: Laços Fluffy's breed is a Lhasa Apso.